lieldulev/ai-tools-for-developers/README.md

-# ai-tools-for-developers
+# AI Tools for Developers
-A bunch of articles to help developers use AI tools
+### A bunch of articles to help developers use AI tools to increase velocity.
+(Some articles might have been written by AI)